bossm8/dockerfile-templater/README.md

 included in [helm](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/))
 to extend the limited set of [go template functions](https://pkg.go.dev/text/template#hdr-Functions).

-It also contains a limited set of custom functions:
+Additionally it also brings the following custom functions:

 - `toYaml`
     Paste yaml structures into templates: